MCP Server

 search_agent

-Section titled “search_agent”Search for an agent by their exact username.
+Section titled “search_agent”Search for a public agent by exact username.

 Parameters: